A Hundred Thousand Years

 Image; Reactor pile no 1 chimney still containing ten tons of melted uranium fuel from the Windscale ( now Sellafield) fire in 1957 that will remain highly radioactive beyond 1000 human generations.

-The raging fire was only discovered 50 hours later, and took three days to bring under control.
+The raging fire was only discovered 50 hours after it had started and took three days to bring under control.

-Signed edition of one worldwide digital photo ( procured from the public road outside the Sellafield workers’ main gate ) 16MB file size( rendered to historical film coloration to reflect the era in which the fire took place ) giclee print, 32″ x 34″ hand-finished and to be bordered by a 5cm surround mount adhered with particles of surface mud-sand scooped from the local public beach ( officially non hazardous! ).
+Signed edition of one worldwide digital photo ( procured from the public road outside the Sellafield workers’ main gate ) 16MB file size( rendered to historical film coloration to reflect the era in which the fire took place ) giclee print, 32″ x 34″ hand-finished and to be bordered by a 5cm surround mount adhered with particles of surface mud-sand scooped from the local public beach ( officially non hazardous * ).

 * ” In 1956 Calder Hall nuclear power station was opened alongside it to produce low-cost electricity for millions of homes.
 Back then, the long, sandy beach at the nearest town of Seascale was popular with swimmers.

 But families are now too afraid to go there because radioactive contamination has been traced in shellfish, seaweed and the sand.

 The levels of radioactivity recorded by Martin Forwood are so high that they would not be permitted under safety regulations for the inside of the huge nuclear plant itself.
 Indeed, they are higher than those taken within the 20-mile exclusion zone around Chernobyl, scene of the world’s worst nuclear disaster in 1986. “

 For prices please contact the gallery or email